-Ta Ta Thai in Neutral Bay on the northern side of the harbour) is more of a cafe than a fine restaurant.
+Ta Ta Thai (in Neutral Bay on the northern side of the harbour) is more of a cafe than a fine restaurant.
 The food is simple, wholesome fare, inexpensive and served with a smile.
 Expect Khao Pad (Thai fried rice) in big portions and authentic Tom Yum Goong.

 You’ll find a mixture of western dishes too (particularly with the breakfast menu) but our advice is to stick with the Thai dishes.